aviaryan/tYp3r/README.md

 ### Contribute

-iF U hve s0Me sUggEsTi0nS oR IdEazz, pLeASe fILe An iSSue OR s3nD a pR.
-ThAnK yoU.
+The conversion library (typ3r.js) used by this tool is at [aviaryan/typ3r.js](https://github.com/aviaryan/typ3r.js).
+Please send patches in that project.

-**PS - Contributing is simple, see [script.js](script.js) file.
+**PS - Contributing is simple, see [index.js](https://github.com/aviaryan/typ3r.js/blob/master/index.js) file.
 It has all the required transformations.
 Editing it is as easy as editing a JSON file.**

 -----